youngcharleslucas/Comptia/A_plus_1/A_plus_1.md

 * TCP/IP
 	- Made of many protocols like HTTP and FTP
 * TCP - connection oriented Protocol
+	- In the applications and network layers of OSI
+	- Keeps tract of the segments being transmitted or received by assigning numbers to every single one
+	- Flow control limits the rate of data transfer to ensure reliability
+	- It won't load the whole page if a single piece of the data is missing
 * UDP - User Datagram Protocol, is connectionless and unreliable but fast
+	- Used for smaller data sized transfers
+	- Suitable for milticasting and packet switching
+	- Used for real-time applications
 ![alt text](./images/udp_tcp.JPG "missing udp_tcp.JPG")

 ### Ports